Any2HRTF/PPM/README.md

 </details>

-To get the currently set parameters, use the `print` function.
+To see the currently set parameters, use the `print` function.
 ```python
 print(ppm)
 print(ppm.parameters['Helix_up']['Start']['Location'])